Abnaby/-EmbeddedSystemsDiploma/Unit_3/Assignment U3L2/README.md

          &emsp;c) `LMA`: Load Mem. address of the output section.
 ### startup file content
 ![startup.s](https://i.ibb.co/JCPnDbp/su-Content.png)
-1) `global` refer to the global section to be seen from other files.
+1) `global` refers to the global section to be seen from other files.
 2) Define sections like :
     a) `reset` section to be executed first.
         &emsp;    `ldr` --> load stack pointer to address stack_top (defined in linker script)